yunginnanet/prox5/README.md

 Prox5 is a golang library for managing, validating, and utilizing a very large amount of arbitrary SOCKS proxies.

 Notably it features interface compatible dialer functions that dial out from different proxies for every connection, and a SOCKS5 server that utilizes those functions.

 ---

-### WARNING

-#### *You very well may end up causing denial of service when using this library with certain tools.*
-It is fairly easy to end up with a `slowloris` type effect with this library when paired with efficient tools that try to reuse http connections or that tend to use keepalive.
-Because the tool has no idea what the proxy server is doing (dialing with different connections often) you may end up leaving a ton of open connections from a website to the proxy servers.
-This is either a bug or a feature...
-That much is for you to decide.

----